Free Telehealth consultation with our Licensed Acupuncturist & Provider Houston, TX

 Swallowed as pills, powders, or concentrated liquid extracts (tinctures), brewed as tea, used on the skin as gels, lotions, or creams, added to bath water

 The practice of using herbal supplements dates back thousands of years.
 Today, herbal supplement use is everyday in the U.S. But they are not for everyone.
 They are not subject to scrutiny by the FDA or other governing agencies.
 For this reason, herbal supplements are still controversial.
-However, you can empower yourself by talking with your healthcare provider about any symptoms or conditions you have and discussing the use of herbal supplements.
-This responsible approach ensures your safety and well-being.
+However, you can empower yourself by taking a responsible approach.
+By discussing your symptoms or conditions with your healthcare provider and exploring the use of herbal supplements, you can ensure your safety and well-being.
+This responsible approach not only empowers you but also makes you a proactive participant in your health journey.

 • Functional Wellness